If you’re going to Hanoi for the first time then you’re in for a treat. This big beehive of a city is a place you’ll not soon forget.

 Use MAPS.me to explore

-Nearby was a local park with some botanical gardens and an island filled with pigeon coops.
-This park wasn’t a ‘top sight’ in the normal sense, but I enjoyed seeing some typical Vietnamese scenes, such as a truckload of green-uniformed military men picnicking and listening to nationalistic music.
-Later, I discovered an awesome rooftop bar near West Lake by looking for interesting markers nearby.
+Nearby was also a local park with some botanical gardens and an island filled with pigeon coops.
+This park wasn’t really a top sight in the normal sense, but I enjoyed seeing some typical Vietnamese scenes there, such as a truckload of green-uniformed military men picnicking and listening to nationalistic music.

+By using apps like Maps.me or just following your instincts, you will no doubt find your share of interesting little places as well.
 If you only have one or two days in Hanoi then such random exploration may not be quite as worthwhile, but it can be a lot of fun to throw the dice every now and then.
-Maps.me is a great tool for this, as it shows more locations that are relevant to tourists than other map apps, and some of the markers are user-contributed.